Circassian genocide

 The Circassian genocide, or Tsitsekun, (Note: tsʼətsʼakʷʼən, цӀыцӀэкӀун.)
-(Note: This word is used by the Circassians to refer to the events and originates from Ubykh.
+(Note: This word is used by the Circassians to refer to the events and originates from the now-extinct Ubykh language.
 When asked the full meaning, Tevfik Esenç, the last speaker of Ubykh, stated that it means "a massacre so evil that only Satan could think of it".
 The word comes from "tsʼətsʼa" (people) and "kʷʼə-" (to kill).
-According to a theory it comes from the surname of Pavel Tsitsianov, one of the first Russian generals in the Russo-Circassian War who used methods of massacre.
-However this theory seems like a folk etymology.) was the systematic mass killing, ethnic cleansing, and forced displacement of between 95% and 97% (Note: "between 95 percent and 97 percent of all Circassians were killed outright, died during Evdokimov's campaign, or were deported") (Note: Ninety-five to 97 percent of the entire Circassian population had been killed or deported in what contemporary Russian field reports referred to as an ochishchenie ("cleansing")") of the Circassian people during the final stages of the Russian invasion of Circassia in the 19th century.
-It resulted in the deaths of between 1,000,000 and 1.5 million and the destruction of Circassia, which was then annexed by the Russian Empire.
+According to one theory, it comes from the surname of Pavel Tsitsianov, one of the first Russian generals in the Russo-Circassian War to engage in massacres.
+However, this theory is likely folk etymology.) was the systematic mass killing, ethnic cleansing, and forced displacement of between 95% and 97% (Note: "between 95 percent and 97 percent of all Circassians were killed outright, died during Evdokimov's campaign, or were deported") (Note: 95% to 97% of the entire Circassian population had been killed or deported in what contemporary Russian field reports referred to as an ochishchenie ("cleansing")") of the Circassian people during the final stages of the Russian invasion of Circassia in the 19th century.
+It resulted in the deaths of up to 1.5 million people and the destruction of Circassia, which was then annexed by the Russian Empire.
 (Note: "In the 1860s Russia killed 1.5 million Circassians, half of their population, and expelled the other half from their lands."
 Ahmed 2013) Those planned for extermination were mainly the Circassians, who are predominantly Muslims, but other ethnic groups in the Caucasus were also affected, as part of the Caucasian War.
 The Imperial Russian Army also impaled their victims and tore open the bellies of pregnant women to intimidate the Circassians and devastate their morale.
-Many Russian generals, such as Grigory Zass, described the Circassians as "subhuman filth" and a "lowly race" to justify and glorify their wholesale slaughter and their use as human test subjects in unethical scientific experiments.
+Many Russian generals, such as Grigory Zass, described the Circassians as a "lowly race" to justify and glorify their wholesale slaughter and their use as human test subjects in unethical scientific experiments.
 Russian soldiers were also permitted to rape Circassian women.

 The native Circassian population was largely decimated or expelled to the Ottoman Empire.
 Only those who accepted Russification and made agreements with Russian troops, were spared.
 Starvation was used as a tool of war against Circassian villages, many of which were subsequently burned down.
 Russian writer Leo Tolstoy reported that Russian soldiers attacked village houses at night.
 British diplomat Gifford Palgrave, stated that "their only crime was not being Russian."
 Seeking military intervention against Russia, Circassian officials sent "A Petition from Circassian leaders to Her Majesty Queen Victoria" in 1864, but were unsuccessful in their attempt to solicit aid from the British Empire.
 That same year, the Imperial Russian Army launched a campaign of mass deportation of Circassia's surviving population.
 By 1867, a large portion of the Circassians were expelled.
 Many died from epidemics or starvation.
-Some were reportedly eaten by dogs after their death, while others died when their ships sank during storms.
+Some were reportedly eaten by dogs after their death, while others died when their ships sank during storms on the Black Sea.